 - Salt and black pepper, to taste

 - Heat the oil over a medium-high heat.
-Add onions and sauté for about 5-6 minutes, or until soft and somewhat translucent.
+Add onions and sauté for about 5 to 6 minutes, or until soft and somewhat translucent.
 Add garlic, turmeric, and cumin to sauté for two additional minutes.

 - Add tomato paste and salt, and heat for one minute.

-- Add frozen vegetable mix and stir/cook for 8-10 minutes.
+- Add frozen vegetable mix and stir/cook for 8 to 10 minutes.